david-pugh-gcell/GCellBeaconScanner_Android_v2/README.md

 # GCellBeaconScanner_Android_v2
 GCell Beacon Scanner for Android.
 Version 2 allowing operation as a service within Android and delivery of notifications based on beacon specificcations.

+Examples and explanations of different ways to use the library are given as branches in the repository.

 ### Installing the Library